Retrostruct/Project-Untitled/Code/Engine/Features.md

 ### Graphical
 * __Graphics handling__

-_A handler used to load, sort and use the graphical files that will be seen by the player_
+_A handler used to load, sort and use the graphical files that will be seen by the player.
+The sorting will handle things like what layer should be drawn over others._
 * __Animation handling__

-_A handler used to create animation from sprite sheets_
+_A handler used to create animation from sprite sheets.
+Animations should contain of frames which can shown individually long time before cycling to the next frame. _

 ### Mechanical
 * __Pathfinding__

-_This will be used to make sure the sprites in game move frictionless to the point where the player have directed them to go_
+_This will be used to make sure the sprites in game move frictionless to the point where the player have directed them to go._
 * __Dialogue handling__

 _This must be able to contain several characters and must be easy to use for the creation of dialogues in game_